JElgar/rfood/README.md

    3. Create a match statement with the arms created in step 3.2.
    4. Create a function with the signature from 3.1 and the arms for 3.2.
 4. Return the new enum and consumers as a list of items

+### Generics

+First step is supporting generics in traits.
+When creating the enum add the generics from the trait to the enum.
+When creating the consumer add in the generics from the trait, into both the method and the consumers argument.

+Then extend to supoort additional generics in the structs that are not in the trait.